surma/surma.dev/content/things/compile-js.md

 ### Iterators

-Again, with half an eye on the use-case of processing JSON, I wanted to be able to iterate over arrays or objects.
+With half an eye on the use-case of processing JSON, I wanted to be able to iterate over arrays or objects.
 JavaScript has for-of loops with which you can iterate over an iterable.
-In this case, an iterable is any object that implements the [iteration protocol].
+In JS, an iterable is any object that implements the [iteration protocol].

 In C++, on the other hand, any type is iterable if it has a `begin()` and a